skmdsami/Go-Practices-tasks/README.md

 # Review of the Code done by teh Google AI Studio

-## [ Google AI Studio rated My Solution for the work Done] the rating was 9.5, 10 and 9.8.
+## [ Google AI Studio rated My Solution for the work Done] the rating was 9.5, 10 and 9.8 for the questions word_frequency, json_parser and Concurrently fetching website data.
 These Years I have worked a lot to achieve this

 Here's my breakdown and rating for each: